-- Prepare 20 min presentation based on the per-reviewed scientific paper from reputable journal. - Prepare video with his/her delivery of the presentation. - Review presentations of 2 other people. - Respond to the reviewers regarding his/her own presentation. - Deliver the presentation/prepare final video. - Evaluate final presentation of two other students.
+- Prepare 20 min presentation based on the per-reviewed scientific paper from reputable journal. - Prepare video with his/her delivery of the presentation. - Review presentations of 2 other people. - Respond to the reviewers regarding his/her own presentation. - Deliver the presentation/prepare final video. - Evaluate final presentation of two other students

+Evaluate final presentation of two other students.

 Literature

+Language English

 Teaching Seminar

 Prerequisites None

 Recommended prerequisites None

 Applicability of the module Master program

 Prerequisite for the admission to any examination None

 Examination Seminar presentation and evaluation of the class activities

 Credit Points $5~{\sf CP}=150~{\sf h}$ (56 h time of attendance $+~94~{\sf h}$ autonomous work)

 Work load Time of attendance: 4 SWS Seminar

 Frequency Every summer semester (winter semester on demand)

 Duration One semester

 Responsible person DrIng.
 Melanie Fachet (FEIT-IMT)